-DEPARTMENT OF ELECTRONICS Courses offered: B.Sc.
+DEPARTMENT OF ELECTRONICS

+Courses offered: B.Sc.
 (Hons.)
+ELECTRONICS

-ELECTRONICS http://www.du.ac.in/uploads/Syllabus 2015/18082015 B.Sc.%20(Hons.)%20Electronic%20Science.pdf Objectives of studying BSc (Honours) in Electronic Science is to analyze, appreciate, understand and critically engage with learning of the subject.
+Objectives of studying B.Sc (Honours) in Electronic Science is to analyze, appreciate, understand and critically engage with learning of the subject.
 This is designed to encourage the acquisition of knowledge of electronics, understanding and professional skills required for the industrial/professional jobs keeping in view global, national, and regional contexts of analysis and appreciation.
-Development of practical/experimental skills should constitute an important aspect of the teaching-learning process.
+Development of practical/experimental skills should constitute an important aspect of the teachinglearning process.
 Students learn more effectively when lectures include activities which engage their thoughts and motivation.
 The Department/Institute/University is expected to encourage its faculty concerned to make suitable pedagogical innovations.
-The CBCS based curriculum for BSc (Honours) Electronic Science is intended to prepare a curriculum which enables the graduates to respond to the current needs of the industry and equip them with skills relevant for national and global standards.
-The framework will assist in maintaining international standards to ensure global competitiveness and facilitate student/graduate mobility after completion of BSc (Honours) Electronic Science is prepared on the contours and curricular structure provided by the USC, and may be modified without sacrificing the spirit of After completion of course students will be imbibed with:
+The CBCS based curriculum for B.Sc (Honours) Electronic Science is intended to prepare a curriculum which enables the graduates to respond to the current needs of the industry and equip them with skill relevant for national and global standards.
+The framework will assist in maintaining international standards to ensure global competitiveness and facilitate student/graduate mobility after completion of B.Sc (Honours) Electronic Science program.
+The CBCS for B.Sc (Honours) Electronic Science is prepared on the contours and curricular structure provided by the UGC, and may be modified without sacrificing the spirit of CBCS.

+After completion of course students will be imbibed with:

-1. Disciplinary knowledge and understanding 2 Skills & Amp; Ability Global competencies that all students in different academic fields of study should acquire/attain and demonstrate.
-Program Learning Outcomes of B.Sc (HONOURS) Electronic Science The following program outcomes have been identified for BSc (HONOURS) Electronic Science.
+1. Disciplinary knowledge and understanding

+2. Skills & amp; Ability

+3. Global competencies that all students in different academic fields of study should acquire/attain and demonstrate.

+Program Learning Outcomes of B.Sc (HONOURS) Electronic Science The following program outcomes have been identified for B.Sc (HONOURS) Electronic Science.